Maternal Mental Health & Psychotherapy in NJ, NY, and PSYPACT states

 Therapy for the Reproductive Journey: Fertility, Loss, Pregnancy & Postpartum

 I provide therapy for individuals and couples in the reproductive and early parenting years, including those pursuing IVF and other fertility treatments, and those coping with pregnancy loss, birth trauma, postpartum anxiety and depression, relationship changes, or the transition into parenthood.
+I work with new moms and dads.

 How Therapy Can Help